priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 ![cartoon robber trying to rob houses in a lane in night time, wearing black and white stripped clothes with a patch over his eyes](./feature-banner.png "_Image by generated [OpenArt](https://openart.ai/)_")

-In this blog post I will walk through my process of understanding and solving a problem using a dynamic programming approach, using this problem as example.
+In this blog post, I will walk through my process of understanding, breaking down and solving a problem using a dynamic programming approach, using House Robber problem as an example.

 ## Problem Statement